pudly/schmopera-hugo/content/articles/dont-miss-acis-galatea-a-gender-liberation-opera.md

 ---
-title: "Don't miss Acis & Galatea: A Gender Liberation Opera"
+title: "Don&#039;t miss Acis &amp; Galatea: A Gender Liberation Opera"
 ---

 ## What can you tell us about your newly adapted libretto for *Acis and Galatea*, and how it fits into the musical world created by Handel?